twitter-archive/diffy/README.md

 ## How to get started?

+Diffy comes bundled with an example.sh script that you can run to start comparing examples instances we have already deployed online.
+Once your local Diffy instance is deployed, you send it a few requests via `curl localhost:8880` and `curl localhost:8880/json`.
+You can then go to your browser at [http://localhost:8888](http://localhost:8888) to see what the differences accross our example instances look like.

+That was cool but now you want to compare old and new versions of your own service.
 Here’s how you can start using Diffy to compare three instances of your service:

 1. Deploy your old code to `localhost:9990`.
 This is your primary.
 2. Deploy your old code to `localhost:9991`.
 This is your secondary.